1221139141/dashboard_jewelry/README.md

-## a dashboard to help small businesses.
+## A dashboard to help small businesses.